realrkennedy/kidschores-ha-dashboard/README.md

 ---

-## 📌 Step 3: Add the Kids Dashboard YAML
+## 📌 Step 3: Add the Dashboard YAML
 1. **Open your new dashboard.**
 2. Click **"Edit Dashboard" → "Manage Dashboard"
 3. Click the **"Edit Pencil"** next to the view name and select **"Edit Yaml"**